sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ## Disclaimer

 Please look through the two blog posts above from Gilles Castel!
-They are incredible, and worth spending your time to really understand how all things works, I'm only a copy-cat who want to mimic his workflow, but with a little bit patient to set up whole thing in my environment.
+They are incredible, and worth spending your time to really understand how all things works, I'm only a copy-cat who want to mimic his workflow, but with a little patient to set up whole thing in my environment.
 Definitely show the respect to the original author!

 ## Setup For Typing Blasting Fast